 Beyond heat and energy, the wood pellet market is growing rampantly among grill enthusiasts.
 Far from being the niche fuel source they once were, grill pellets can now be found in mainstream stores across the US.
 Growth in the market sped up during the COVID-19 pandemic because more families stayed home and cooked outdoors, but the market’s growth has been years long in the making and hasn’t yet slowed.
 When and at what level it will peak is unknown.

-The stability of the pellet market stands opposed to the pulp and paper industry, a traditional consumer of low-grade and waste biomass.
+The stability of the pellet market stands in opposition to the pulp and paper industry, a traditional consumer of low-grade and waste biomass.
 Despite some recent reinvestment in pulp and paper, the industry continues to experience mill closures regularly.
 Many mills in this industry are decades old and have not received adequate capital investment, and the only new virgin pulp mill to be announced in North America in years will use wheat chaff, not woody biomass (Red Leap Pulp in Saskatchewan).

 Production Costs and Profitability